miles-no/Milo/README.md

 The `SlackIntegration` project bridges the RAG pipeline with Slack:

 - **Framework**: Uses `SlackNet` for handling Slack API interactions (Events API, Web API) via Socket Mode or HTTP.
-- **Event Handling**: Listens for `app_mention` events.
+- **Event Handling**: Listens for `app mention` or `slash command` events.
 - **Workflow**:
-    1. Receives mention event.
+    1. Receives event.
     2. Extracts the user's text query from the event payload.
     3. Invokes the RAG logic (embedding, search, context prompt, LLM query).
-    4. Posts the final LLM response back to the originating Slack channel/thread using `SlackNet`'s `api.Chat.PostMessage`.
+    4. Replies with the final LLM response back to the user.
 - **Configuration**: Loads `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN` from environment variables or other configuration sources.

 ## Key Technologies & Libraries